OrelZang/Music-Playlists-Generator/README.md

 **Song based generation:** the user can choose his favorite song and the application will generate a playlist of songs which best matches the supplied song audio features (e.g., tempo, loudness, etc).

-**Preferences based generation:** the user can choose if he wants happy or sad songs, the desired tag for the songs (e.g., rock, pop, jazz, etc)  and the application will find him the song in the database which best matches his preferences.\end{itemize} For each generated playlist, the user can save it for later revisiting.
+**Preferences based generation:** the user can choose if he wants happy or sad songs, the desired tag for the songs (e.g., rock, pop, jazz, etc)  and the application will find him the song in the database which best matches his preferences.

+For each generated playlist, the user can save it for later revisiting.
 Additionally, the user can see some interesting statistics details about each of the saved playlists: artists distribution, decades distribution, genres distribution, tempo progression, loudness progression and artists familiarity.